 In this section, we present Load-Balanced Bulk Synchronous Parallel (LB-BSP), an integrated scheme atop BSP, for efficient distributed learning in non-dedicated clusters.
-We start with the problem formulation of LB-BSP, and then elaborate our solutions for CPU and GPU clusters, respectively.
+We start with the problem formulation of LB-BSP, and then respectively elaborate our solutions for CPU clusters, GPU clusters and federated learning setups.